Personal protective equipment – Knee protectors for work in the kneeling position

 0 | These knee protectors do not have verified penetration protection and should therefore mainly be used when working on flat surfaces. |

-1 | Knee protectors rated as Class 1 provide penetration protection against e.g. small stones and are suitable for use on flat and uneven surfaces.
+1 | Knee protectors rated as Class 1 provide penetration protection against e.g. small stones and are suitable for use on flat surfaces.
 Tested penetration force of 100±5 N |

 2 | Knee protectors rated as Class 2 provide greater protection against penetration when kneeling on very uneven and sharp surfaces.
 Tested penetration force of 250±10 N |